 Next, check out the Generic Descriptions and Showing Versus Telling analyses.
 Doing this will help you easily spot and improve those lazy words and descriptions in no time at all.

 Not an AutoCrit member?
-Fix that, and enjoy how quick, easy (and dare we say, enjoyable!) editing your writing becomes for less than $1 a day.
+Fix that, and enjoy how quick, easy (and dare we say, enjoyable!) editing your writing becomes.
 Click here to unlock the power.